KineticCafe/polymorphic_embed/README.md

   By default, a changeset error "is invalid" is added.

-Using this function, you have to render the necessary hidden inputs manually as shown above.
+- `:retain_unlisted_types_on_load`: allow unconfigured types to be loaded without raising an error.
+Useful for handling deprecated structs still present in the database.
+- `:nilify_unlisted_types_on_load`: same as `:retain_unlisted_types_on_load`,
+  but nilify the struct on load.

 ### Get the type of a polymorphic embed

-Sometimes you need to serialize the polymorphic embed and, once in the front-end, need to distinguish them. `get_polymorphic_type/3` returns the type of the polymorphic embed:
+Sometimes you need to serialize the polymorphic embed and, once in the front-end, need to distinguish them. `PolymorphicEmbed.get_polymorphic_type/3` returns the type of the polymorphic embed:

 ```elixir
 PolymorphicEmbed.get_polymorphic_type(Reminder, :channel, SMS) == :sms